-- Director of another entity if business transactions between Chevron and that entity do not exceed $5 million or five percent of the receiving entity's consolidated gross revenues, whichever is greater.
+- Director of another entity if business transactions in the most recent fiscal year between Chevron and that entity do not exceed $5 million or five percent of the receiving entity's consolidated gross revenues for that year, whichever is greater.

-- Director of another entity if Chevron's discretionary charitable contributions to that entity do not exceed $1 million or two percent of that entity's gross revenues, whichever is greater, and if the charitable contributions are consistent with Chevron's philanthropic practices.
+- Director of another entity if Chevron's discretionary charitable contributions in the most recent fiscal year to that entity do not exceed $1 million or two percent of that entity's gross revenues for that year, whichever is greater, and if the charitable contributions are consistent with Chevron's philanthropic practices.

 - A relationship arising solely from a Director's ownership of an equity or limited partnership interest in a party that engages in a transaction with Chevron, so long as the Director's ownership interest does not exceed two percent of the total equity or partnership interest in that other party.

 The By-Laws provide that the number of Directors is determined by the Board.
 The Board's size is assessed at least annually by the Board Nominating and Governance Committee and changes are recommended to the Board when appropriate.
 If any nominee is unable to serve as a Director, the Board may reduce the number of Directors or choose a substitute.